Cerebellar Disorders

 View Patient Education

 Cerebellar disorders have numerous causes, including congenital malformations, hereditary ataxias, and acquired conditions.
 Symptoms vary with the cause but typically include ataxia (impaired muscle coordination).
-Diagnosis is clinical and often by imaging and sometimes genetic testing.
+Diagnosis is by history and physical examination, often supplemented by imaging and sometimes genetic testing.
 Treatment is usually supportive unless the cause is acquired and reversible.

 (See also Overview of Movement and Cerebellar Disorders.)